...

 How long do you have to be married to get half of everything in Texas?

-In Texas, community property laws apply to marriages, and generally, assets and debts acquired during the marriage are considered community property.
+In Texas, community property laws apply to marriages, meaning that assets and debts acquired during the marriage are generally considered community property.
 The duration of the marriage isn’t the sole factor; various factors influence property division in a divorce.

 Categories: Family Law, Divorce